oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

  the website.
 The most important functions are parseLine() and assignTypesToExpression().
- - teacher.js: this contains various functions that will take strings from the teacher and use them to build the widget_customization_args for the widget in question.
+ - teacher.js: this contains various functions that will take strings from the teacher and use them to build the customization_args for the interaction in question.
 The four top-level functions are buildQuestion(), buildLineTemplateTable(), buildMistakeSection() and buildControlFunctionTable().
  - student.js: this has three top-level functions, buildInstance(), buildProof() and checkProof().
-The first takes the data from the YAML file for this state (together with LOGIC_PROOF_DEFAULT_QUESTION_DATA) and builds a questionData object representing this instance of the widget.
+The first takes the data from the YAML file for this state (together with LOGIC_PROOF_DEFAULT_QUESTION_DATA) and builds a questionData object representing this instance of the LogicProof interaction.
 The second takes a string written by the student and converts it into a Proof object (or reports an error the student has made) and the third checks the proof to see whether the student has made any mistakes.
   - conversion.js.
 Used to convert symbols into unicode logic symbols as users type.